drupalninja/contentbot/README.md

 - Automatically fetch and incorporate relevant news articles from Bing News
 - Format output in Markdown with proper headings, lists, and emphasis
 - Customize the AI model used for generation
+- Save all generated content to the output directory

 ## Installation